Is ISO 27001 Worth It?

 Conclusion

 ISO 27001 certainly has its well deserved place in the industry.
-For many organizations it is responsible for a large part of their security journey.
+For many organisations it is responsible for a large part of their security journey.
 However it is not enough and it should not be relied on as an answer to the security question.
 It is useful to go from a low to a medium security maturity.
 However, if you want to go beyond that we recommend OWASP SAMM instead.

 Wondering if SOC 2 worth it?
-Look no further! https://codific.com/is-soc-2-worth-it/
+Look no further!

 Author

 Leo is a Market Analyst at Codific.
 He is currently doing his Bachelor's degree in International Business Management at the Geneva Business School where he is consistently top of class.
 Leo writes about topics ranging from patient centered care to data protection strategies.
+If you have questions, reach out to me hereContact